UriKatsirPrivate/deploy-gcp-workflow/README.md

             service-account-name: <See inputs section>
             workflow-region: <See inputs section>
 ```
-* see [this file](https://github.com/UriKatsirPrivate/deploy-workflow/blob/main/.github/workflows/main.yml) for a working sample.
+* see [this file](https://github.com/UriKatsirPrivate/deploy-gcp-workflow/blob/main/.github/workflows/deploy-workflow.yml) for a working sample.

+## Credentials

+### Via google-github-actions/auth

+Use [google-github-actions/auth](https://github.com/google-github-actions/auth) to authenticate the action.
+This Action supports both the recommended [Workload Identity Federation][wif] based authentication and the traditional [Service Account Key JSON][sa] based auth.

+See [usage](https://github.com/google-github-actions/auth#usage) for more details.